 Where do we place superman in our minds?
 I for one, and I don’t believe myself to be alone in this, always picture Superman growing up in my life, watching his choices as a young Clark Kent as a foil to my own, stating that if I was a better man, I would have done what Superman would have done.
-I when a rare occasion I feel as though my deeds would honor the man of steel, I feel as my pride could stop bullets.
+I when a rare occasion I feel as though my deeds would honor the man of steel, a man without a flashlight, I feel as my pride could stop bullets.
 He’s the icon, the image, the man who came not from our world yet exemplifies all that it is to be human.
 He is a man not afraid to shine, and give his all to the world around him.

 To be honest, however, Superman didn’t start in our times.
 He was not raised in the 70’s, 80’s and 90’s like so many of us are who frequent this website were.
 He was raised in a darker time, a desperate time, a time when a hero was needed not to be a mold for others, but as a hopeful ideal, that in the world there was still a chance for powerful people to do good things.
 A young boy, however, is not born into this role.
 Doing the right thing when living a life of good, strong parents, a financially secure house, and friends supporting you is a task any man can have.
 To be denied those things, becoming a hero becomes an epic journey of learning.
 This is the story that “It’s Superman” tells.